Key Facts

 - Sugar alcohols, stevia, monk fruit extract, and artificial sweeteners are all types of sugar substitutes.

-- Most sugar substitutes are considered safe if used in moderation.7
+- Most sugar substitutes are considered safe if used in moderation.

-Sugar substitutes (sometimes called low-calorie or artificial sweeteners) are ingredients used to sweeten foods and beverages instead of sugar.
+Sugar substitutes (sometimes called low-calorie or artificial sweeteners) are ingredients that do not contain sugar used to sweeten foods and beverages.
 There are a variety of foods on the market that contain sugar substitutes.
-Some food companies advertise this on food labels such as claiming they are “sugar free”.
-For other foods, you may need to look closely at the ingredient list to find out if a food contains a sugar substitute.
-Common products that contain sugar substitutes are diet soda, sugar-free syrup, gum, low-fat or sugar free ice cream, fruit cups, yogurt, and pudding.
-If a food tastes sweet but is very low in calories or has “no added sugars”, chances are it contains sugar substitutes.
-There are different kinds of sugar substitutes including artificial sweeteners (such as Splenda®, Sweet n’ Low®, Equal® etc.), plant-derived sweeteners (such as stevia), and sugar alcohols (such as erythritol, sorbitol and mannitol).
-There are both benefits and possible downsides to using sugar substitutes.
+Some food companies that utilize sugar substitutes will advertise it clearly on the label.
+This could look like a claim on a product stating it is “sugar free”.
+But it is not always clear which type of sweetener is being used in a product, so you may need to look closely at the ingredient list to find out if a food contains a sugar substitute.
+Common products that contain sugar substitutes are diet or zero calorie soda, light juice, flavored zero-calorie water, sugar-free syrup, gum, low-fat or sugar-free ice cream, fruit cups, yogurt, and pudding.
+If a food or drink tastes sweet but is very low in calories or has “no added sugars”, chances are it contains sugar substitutes.
+There are different kinds of sugar substitutes including artificial sweeteners (such as Splenda®, Sweet n’ Low®, Equal® etc.), plant-derived sweeteners (such as stevia and monk fruit), and sugar alcohols (such as erythritol, sorbitol and mannitol).
+There can be benefits and possible downsides to using all types of sugar substitutes.

 - Have few or no calories

-- Causes a slow rise in blood sugar compared to a quick spike caused by natural sugars
+- May cause a slower rise in blood sugar compared to a quick spike caused by natural sugars, though this data is a bit controversial

 - Do not cause tooth decay or cavities